 KENNEL, BOARDING OR BREEDING -- Any establishment where four or more dogs, cats and/or other animals (not including livestock) are cared for or sheltered for the purpose of sale, breeding, training, or exhibition, or are boarded for a fee.
-The term "kennel" does not include establishments that exclusively provide animal day care without overnight boarding, veterinarian offices or pet stores.
+For purposes of this Chapter, the term "kennel" does not include establishments that exclusively provide animal day care without overnight boarding, "animal shelters," "veterinary clinics or "animal hospitals" or pet stores.